fsolaroli/password-manager/README.md

 ### Building and running the application
 All the building and running of the application is managed by sbt, that under the hood uses yarn to manage the Purescript side.
 On a console, in the base folder run `sbt` to open the sbt console, after that the command `r` (or `runAll`) builds the whole project, both Scala and Purescript and then starts the Scala server that also serves the frontend at `localhost:8090/api/static/index.html`.

+### Checksum
+To compute the SHA1 of the html application file, run the command `checksum` from the sbt console.

 ### Running tests
 Command to run inside of the sbt console to execute tests:
 - Scala